AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The Delivery Best Practices getting started guide has been updated.
 [Read more](https://helpx.adobe.com/campaign/kb/delivery-best-practices.html)

+The integration between Adobe Campaign and Adobe Real-time Customer Data Platform has been added to the **Integrating with Adobe Experience Cloud** guide.
+[Read more](../../integrations/using/about-campaign-integrations.md)

 ## October 2019 {#october-2019}

 The list of error messages for Campaign Standard and Campaign Classic has been updated.
 [Read more](https://docs.campaign.adobe.com/doc/AC/en/technicalResources/error_messages/error_codes.html)